-But how do you create an Instagram account that’s consistent with your podcast?
-Clémentine Roux, Podcast Marketing Consultant, explains it all in this article with her 10 tips. 🤓
+How do you create a great Instagram account that’s consistent with your podcast?
+Clémentine Roux, Podcast Marketing Consultant, explains it all in this article with her 10 best tips. 🤓

 To help you increase your presence on Instagram, here are my ten expert marketing tips 🤓:

 🔥 Tip #1: Before you begin, find out from your listeners if they spend time on Instagram and how they use it.

 The first step is to figure out what other accounts they follow related to their interests: fashion and design, food, cars, audio, travel, bikes, well-known personalities, or media outlets? 🤔